bennetthub500/personal/_portfolio/APIdemo511.md

 title: "API documentation demo"
 ---

-This is a demo of REST API reference documentation using the Open API v3.0 spec using Swagger.
+This is a demo of REST API reference documentation for public transit data using the Open API v3.0 spec.

 The content is located in a YAML file and is hosted on SmartBear's Swaggerhub website.